juh9870/squidhammer/.tinychange/cloned-directional-matrix-3b0dba2.md

 - Author: juh9870
 - Kind: Added

 ---
-Saving promp upon trying to exist an app while a project is open
+Saving prompt upon trying to exist an app while a project is open